zzkeihou/CHATGPT-Email-Automation/README.md

 Step 2: Writing the Python script

+To run the code, open the python_slack.py file.

-(Please replace "bot_token" with your actual tokens for the Slack bot token and "channel_id" with your actual channel id for the Slack channel).To run the code, open the python_slack.py file.
+(Before run this code, please make sure you replace "bot_token" with your actual tokens for the Slack bot token and "channel_id" with your actual channel id for the Slack channel).
 ```python
 import slack_sdk